EPCCed/2020-12-14-archer2-developers-online/_episodes/02-connecting.md

 [ARCHER2 Password Policy](https://www.archer2.ac.uk/about/policies/passwords_usernames.html).

 The password policy has been chosen to allow users to use both complex, shorter passwords and long, but comparatively simple passwords.
-For example both `LA10!£lsty` and `horsebatterystaple` would be supported.
+For example, passwords in the style of both `LA10!£lsty` and `horsebatterystaple` would be supported.

 > ## Picking a good password
 > Which of these passwords would be a good, valid choice according to the ARCHER2 Password
 > Policy?
-> * `rainbowllamajumping`
-> * `horsebatterystaple`
 >
+> 1. `mypassword`
+> 2. `rainbowllamajumping`
+> 3. `A!94ufskl$?`
+> 4. `horsebatterystaple`
+>
+> > ## Solution
+> >
+> > 1. **No** This would not be accepted or a good choice as it is too short and is made up of obvious words
+> > 2. **Yes** This would be a good choice as it is long enough and easy to remember
+> > 3. **Yes** This would be accepted but may be difficult to remember and type (though you could use a password manager to store it)
+> > 4. **No** While this meets the criteria, it is a well known example from a popular web comic and so would not be accepted
+> >
+> {: .solution}
 {: .challenge}

 ## SSH keys

-As well as password access, users can add the public part of an SSH key pair to access ARCHER2.
+As well as password access, users are required to add the public part of an SSH key pair to access ARCHER2.
-Once you are able to log in using your password you can append the public part of an SSH key pair to the `~/.ssh/authorized_keys` file on ARCHER2 to allow you to access the system using SSH keys.
+The public part of the key pair is associated with your account using the SAFE web interface.

-The ARCHER2 User and Best Practice Guide has more information on how to create SSH key pairs and how to use SSH Agents to make access more convenient while remaining secure.
-See:
+See the ARCHER2 User and Best Practice Guide for information on how to create SSH key pairs and associate them with your account:

 * [Connecting to ARCHER2](https://docs.archer2.ac.uk/user-guide/connecting.html)